mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Metadata_Organization/Metadata_Organization.md

 Within the Markdown page itself it needs some metadata for the wiki to understand info about it.

-At the top of every page should contain a metadata block so the wiki can check what title a page should have, its URL and what its categories it should be tagged with (if any).
+At the top of every page should contain a metadata block (aka YAML frontmatter) so the wiki can check what title a page should have, its URL and what its categories it should be tagged with (if any).
 This block is hidden on the visible page.

 The metadata block begins and ends with three dashes (`---`) and should always begin on the *very first* line of the page.